 Myers-Briggs: E/INFJ (The Idealist Teacher—my top career recommendation is a fitness instructor.
 Hang out with me for about 3 minutes to know why this is HILARIOUS.)

-Enneagram: 1w2 (Likened to the cultural aura of the Amish.
+Enneagram: 1w2 (The Reformer.
+Likened to the cultural aura of the Amish.
 Also, Switzerland.)

 StrengthsFinders: Connectedness, Input, Belief, Intellection, Achiever